OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Ratura.md

 ## Personality

 - **Traits**: Creative, inspiring, whimsically unpredictable
-- **Strengths**: Can inspire profound creativity in her followers, elevating their artistic abilities to divine levels
+- **Strengths**: Ratura has the extraordinary ability to ignite divine creativity in mortals, unlocking artistic talents and insights that seem almost otherworldly.
+Her inspiration often results in masterpieces—be they songs, poems, paintings, or stories—that can sway the hearts of nations or preserve profound truths across generations.
+She is also incredibly perceptive, able to glimpse the soul of a person through the art they create.
-- **Weaknesses**: Aloof and single minded… until distracted
+- **Weaknesses**: Ratura is notoriously aloof, often retreating into her own imaginative world.
+She becomes easily absorbed in the flow of inspiration, which can make her seem detached or indifferent to mortal concerns beyond the arts.
+Her focus, though fierce when directed, is fickle; if another muse captures her attention, she can abandon her previous project—or even her followers—without warning, chasing the next spark of brilliance.
-- **Goals and Motivations**: To enrich the world with beauty and truth through art and to inspire mortals to express their innermost thoughts and feelings.
+- **Goals and Motivations**: Ratura is driven by a relentless desire to enrich the world through authentic beauty, creativity, and the honest expression of the soul.
+She sees art as the highest form of truth—a language that transcends mortal and divine boundaries.
+Her ultimate aim is to ensure that even as civilizations rise and fall, the heartbeat of creativity endures, leaving behind timeless echoes of wonder, sorrow, and hope.

 ## Relationships